alexjv89/echoalex_com/blog/end-is-very-far-away.md

+---
+title: You need to assume the end is very far away
+layout: layouts/post.ejs
+created_at: 2021-08-15
+---

 # If you don't know the end, then you need to assume the end is very far away

 ## Context